Snap-sec/blog/_posts/2022-09-01-Log4shell-on-agorapulse.md

 ![x](/blog/assets/images/agora-log4j/4.png)

 We stopped right after extracting the path variables of the vulnerable server just to keep the exploitation ethical.
-And Hence no sensitive , Confidential or any information related to their users were extracted.
+And Hence no sensitive, Confidential, or any information related to their users was extracted.

 ## Response of Agora Team

 Submitting the report to the agora team, we got their first response in a day.
 They were responsive and concerned with the security of their online assets.
-They fixed the bug in a on the same day and rewarded our finding.
+They fixed the bug on the same day and rewarded our finding.

-After their fix was implemented we , The team requested an re-check on the vulnerability and we tried various payloads and bypasses to conform if the fix was working well.
+After their fix was implemented, The team requested a re-check on the vulnerability and we tried various payloads and bypasses to confirm if the fix was working well.
 But we were unable to bypass the fix and it was working fine and we confirmed the fix.